 Cooking polpette di melanzane:

 - Heat vegetable oil on a small or medium pan.
-The oil should be enough to cover half of the eggplant balls.
+It should be enough to cover half of the eggplant balls.

 - Once the balls turned brown on all sides, take them out of the pan and place them on top of a kitchen paper to remove excess oil.

-- Eggplant meatballs are now ready for serving!
+- Fried Italian eggplant balls are now ready for serving!

 Notes